 - A scrap of fusible interfacing for the tab

-For the outside of the cape, I like to use corduroy, light wool or fleece.
+For the outside of the girl's cape pattern, I like to use corduroy, light wool, or fleece.
 Denim in a light or medium weight also looks amazing and is easy to sew.
 This gives some body to the cape and adds a little warmth.
-My red cape sample was made using a velvet but admittedly this was much harder to sew than the corduroy and denim samples.
+My red cape sample was made using velvet, but admittedly, this was much harder to sew than the corduroy and denim samples.

 Use a slightly thinner lining to reduce bulk.
 Quilting cotton works well and is easy to sew.

-New to PDF sewing patterns or my patterns?
-See my article including a video on printing PDF patterns.
+Are you new to PDF sewing patterns or my patterns?
+See my article, including a video on printing PDF patterns.
 Don’t forget to measure the test square to ensure your pattern has printed to scale.

-How did you go?
-Thanks for watching and if you have any questions, you can comment below.
+How did you go with your girl's cape pattern?
+Thanks for watching, and if you have any questions, you can comment below.